Sescobjnr/PHPLoginSystem/README.md

-its not really complete, working on it xampp is recommended
+its not really complete, working on it, xampp is recommended